 No employee may offer or accept bribes in any form or under any circumstance, including bribes related to charitable contributions.
 We avoid facilitation payments, making them only in very limited circumstances, such as when an individual's health or safety is at risk and only when we have obtained proper approval and documentation according to Schlumberger requirements.
 In addition, payments to government officials are forbidden.
-Schlumberger is politically neutral and does not make political contributions (Code of Conduct, p.
-21).
+Schlumberger is politically neutral and does not make political contributions and will continue keeping this standpoint in the future.